cdgz/es-replication/README.md

 Listen and forward
 ------------------

 Listen to websockets and forward changes to remote cluster.
-Install fluent-plugin-websocket-input, fluent-plugin-filter-json-merge and fluent-plugin-elasticsearch-patched fluentd plugins on every Elastic node.
+Install **fluent-plugin-websocket-input, fluent-plugin-filter-json-merge and fluent-plugin-elasticsearch-patched** fluentd plugins (see src/) on every Elastic node.

 Launch fluentd daemon with below configuration file:

 	<source>
 	  type emwebsocket